-The Faculty of Education is internationally recognized for its research, its researchers, and its partnerships with educators around the globe.
+The Faculty of Education is internationally recognized for its research, researchers, and partnerships with educators around the globe.
 Faculty members conduct and present research abroad and also collaborate with research partners around the world on a variety of international initiatives and projects.

 The Alternative Practicum is completed by BEd candidates in March each year and may be done abroad.
 Hundreds of teacher candidates have completed international placements in more than 75 partner countries over the past 15 years.
 Placements have been done in schools and international schools as well as institutions such as museums, galleries, hospitals and theatres.